 Until this point, no dates had been used on the signature plaques, but in 1981 the date began to be added as a four digit number on the bottom of the plaque.
 The plaque itself was usually an oval or round hangtag, or it was attached directly onto the piece.
 In rare cases the hangtag is hexagonal.
 It is similar to the previous plaque, except for the fact that the year now appears at the bottom, and the 'Made in France' has disappeared.

 This is the period during which Karl Largerfeld was appoint as head designer (1983) and he sought consciously to evoke the style and quality of Chanel's iconic designs, while giving them a modern aesthetic.
 The following year he appointed Victoire de Castallane to head up jewellery design, and she produced most of the famous Chanel pieces that are so collectable and continue to inspire today.
 She was employed from 1984 until 1998, an amazingly creative period.
 De Castellane introduced a new dating system when she arrived, moving from a specific year to the idea of a Season.
-She began with Season 23, and ended with Season 29, which roughly correspond to the years 1984-1990.
+She began with Season 23, and ended with Season 29, which roughly correspond to the years 1984-1996, for example 1990/91 equates to Season 26.
+This dating system ran in conjunction with the year/collection described below.
+The catwalk pieces tended to be given the Season/number.

 This First image shows that sometimes the signature plaque was attached directly to one of the pearls rather than added as a hangtag.